-ARKit offers another method for finding user defined objects in the form of image detection.
+ARKit offers another method for finding user-defined objects in the form of image detection.

 Image detection works on similar principles to object detection.
 However, instead of using the 3D features of the VIO, image detection works directly with the output from a feature detector.

 When you run the same detector on a 2D reference image, ARKit is then able to compare the current scene with this image.
-If enough points match between the 2 images, a perspective transform can be applied to localise the image in the AR world (see below).
+If enough points match between the two images, a perspective transform can be applied to localise the image in the AR world (see below).

 A feature detection algorithm is run on a reference image (left) and the current scene (right).
 If enough matching points exist, a perspective transform is applied to find the transform of the image in the world.
-Source: Apple
+Source: Apple.

 One of the requirements of this kind of image detection is the fact that in order for the perspective transform to be correct, both the reference image and the image in the world must share the same plane.
 This means that it only works on flat images like a painting or printed picture.